PetrKorab/Arabica/docs/source/Time-series text visualization.rst

 (boxes) by time and assigns a color to each category based on the value of the n-gram.

-:doc:`Line plot two` displays n-grams as a series of data points called 'markers' connected by straight line segments.
+:doc:`Line plot` displays n-grams as a series of data points called 'markers' connected by straight line segments.
 It is a basic type of chart common in many fields.